 As a mother of two young children I understand pregnancy from a woman’s perspective and have experienced firsthand the physical and emotional changes that occur.

 My interest in Obstetrics and Gynaecology developed early during my medical studies.
-I obtained my DRANZCOG in 2008 and will complete my Fellowship (FRANZCOG) in February 2018.
+I obtained my DRANZCOG in 2008 and completed my Fellowship (FRANZCOG) in February 2018.
 I have been fortunate enough to train at a number of top Queensland hospitals – including QEII, Mater Mothers, Logan, Rockhampton and Redland Hospitals.
 Six months of my training was conducted at the Maternal Fetal Medicine unit at the Mater Hospital where I expanded my interest into high-risk obstetrics.

 Obstetrics and gynaecology is a constantly changing field, as new and innovative ideas and techniques emerge.
 I have been and currently am involved in numerous research projects that keep me abreast of best practice treatments.